 No matter what your current 401k and other retirement account balances are, there are things you can do right now to increase your retirement savings and put yourself in a situation where you need less to live on.

-But it’s up to you to make the decision that you’ll change your current spending habits and do things differently so that you can get your retirement savings where it needs to be.
+It’s up to you to make the decision that you’ll change your current spending habits and do things differently so that you can get your retirement savings where it needs to be.

 Depending on your situation, saving enough for retirement may mean you need to make serious changes.
 For example, you might need to downsize your house or seek out a higher paying job.